mousepawmedia/devdocs/source/tools/irc.rst

 Under no circumstances should you *ever* go into a room with the express purpose of starting a debate or stirring up trouble, no matter how funny you think it is.
-This is called **trolling**, and it is one the most grevious crimes you can commit on IRC.
+This is called **trolling**, and it is one the most grievous crimes you can commit on IRC.

 In general, you should also avoid using profanity and other offensive language.
 Different rooms have different policies on this, but there's never harm in keeping your language clean.
-(It also promotes use of more creative, descriptive words - liguistically, the f-bomb is just meaningless filler.)
+(It also promotes use of more creative, descriptive words - linguistically, the f-bomb is just meaningless filler.)

 Excessive use of offensive or hurtful language, especially directed at a person, is known as **flaming**.
 This is not okay.
 Ever.
 Period.